 Below is just a small selection of the vast array of practice areas out there:

-- Human rights - this practice area is incredibly wide ranging and includes immigration and asylum cases, privacy cases affecting celebrities and international law issues.
+This practice area is incredibly wide ranging and includes immigration and asylum cases, privacy cases affecting celebrities and international law issues.
 Clients may range from low-income refugees and prisoners through to large news organisations and government departments.

-- Intellectual property - this involves protecting the exploitation of intellectual ideas, normally by way of copyright, trademarks and patents.
+This involves protecting the exploitation of intellectual ideas, normally by way of copyright, trademarks and patents.
 IP lawyers advise on issues ranging from commercial exploitation to infringement disputes, and agreements that deal either exclusively with intellectual property or with IP rights as part of larger commercial transactions.

-- Public law - Public law concerns relationships between people and government.
+Public law concerns relationships between people and government.
 This might mean challenging the level of care provided to a disabled person by a local authority, or on a larger scale, advising the government on national infrastructure development, such as a new energy or transport project.